IRS Form 8606 Instructions

 Line 15

-This consists of 3 sections: Line 15a, Line 15b, and Line 15c:
+This consists of 3 sections: Line 15a, Line 15b, and Line 15c.

-Line 15b: The amount from Line 12 attributable to qualified disasters.
-Note: If you do not have Form 8915-D or Form 8915-F, you probably will leave this blank.
+Note: If you do not have IRS Form 8915-D or IRS Form 8915-F, you probably will leave this blank.

-Line 15c: Subtract Line 15b from Line 15a.
+Subtract Line 15b from Line 15a.
 This is the taxable part of your IRA distribution.

 You will use the number on Line 15c (if it is not zero), on Line 4b of your Form 1040 (taxable IRA distributions).

 If you are under the age of 59½ at the time of distribution, you may be subject to a 10% early withdrawal penalty.
 Also, if you withdrew from a SIMPLE IRA within the first 2 years of having the account, you may be subject to a 25% early withdrawal penalty.
-The IRS Instructions contain more information on how to determine any early withdrawal penalty on IRA distributions.

-Part II: Roth conversions
+Part II: Roth Conversions

 Line 16

-Carry over the number from Line 8.
+Carry over the Roth conversion amount from Line 8.

 Line 17